How a Piano is Made

 Laminating Wood Veneers to Form the Rim

 Once the long laminated wood board is complete, it is placed in a press that uses high-frequency energy to heat the wood, and hydraulic pressure to press the board into a large mold that has the distinctive shape of the piano case.
-Resin-impregnated paper is then glued to the outside of the rim to provide a receptive surface for later painting.
+Resin-impregnated paper is then glued to the outside of the rim to provide a receptive surface for later finishing process.

-Combining the Outer Rim and Inner Liner
+Combining the Inner and Outer Rim

 Making the Soundboard, the Part That Determines Tone

 The soundboard is the heart of the piano, and how it is made is an important process in terms of sound.

 The soundboard is a thin wooden sheet made from carefully selected Sitka spruce or Japanese spruce.
 Before being used, the wood is air-dried or kiln-dried to a specific moisture content.
 The soundboard is assembled from many small planks that are glued together edge-to-edge.
 The large sheet is cut into the desired shape and planed down to the proper thickness.
 It is then seasoned (dried) specifically to match the climate conditions where the buyer of the piano lives.

 Ribs are then glued to the underside of the soundboard, in a direction perpendicular to the grain of the individual boards in the soundboard.
 This is done so that the sound vibrations are transmitted uniformly throughout the whole soundboard, and serves to reinforce and stiffen the soundboard, which is weak horizontally.
 The long bridge and the short bridge are attached to the side opposite of the ribs.